Programmable Remotes

 2. Identify the frequency tuning capacitor (FTC).
 Refer to diagram.

 IMPORTANT: After this process, be sure to remove Jumper 1 before trying to operate the remote.
-The remotewill not transmit if Jumper 1 sn on both pins on the jumper 1 position.
+The remote will not transmit if Jumper 1 on both pins.

 Frequency Range |